This post may contain affiliate links. Please read our disclosure policy.

 - Onion: Diced onion is a go-to flavor booster in so many of my recipes, and in this recipe it also adds texture to your eggs.
 The best part is you don’t have to cook them first!

-- Salt & Black Pepper: These simple seasonings enhance all of the great flavors in this dish without taking over.
+- Salt and black pepper: These simple seasonings enhance all of the great flavors in this dish without taking over.

 - Preheat oven to 325 degrees F. Line a rimmed baking sheet with parchment paper and spray the sides with non-stick spray (or lightly coat with oil).